-Notwithstanding its importance, the analysis for this paper was limited to globallevel discussions and did not aim to particularly reflect national or local perspectives, except those collected for the humanitarian context in Ukraine or mentioned by interviewees.
+Notwithstanding its importance, the analysis for this paper was limited to global-level discussions and did not aim to particularly reflect national or local perspectives, except those collected for the humanitarian context in Ukraine or mentioned by interviewees.

-3 Digital Technologies to Strengthening Participation and Accountability

-There are several factors that motivate the adoption of digital tools for participation and accountability.
-On the one hand, affected people are increasingly using interactive communication technologies such as social media platforms and mobile messaging apps to communicate with each other, local partners, and others.
+3. Digital Technologies to Strengthening Participation and Accountability the one hand, affected people are increasingly using interactive communication technologies such as social media platforms and mobile messaging apps to communicate with each other, local partners, and others.
 As a result, it feels obvious that they expect humanitarian organisations to employ the same technologies.
 On the other hand, increased awareness about data protection and privacy risks raises ethical questions around data and digital literacy and increases the imperative of data rights to ensure 'doing no digital harm.